Most people have traditionally got mortgages over 25 years.

 A mortgage broker on the other hand, is not tied to a single mortgage lender and so searches a lot of lenders to find you the best deal.
 Using a mortgage broker is a bit like using a price comparison website (they both try to find you the best deal).

 A soft credit check happens when a business uses a credit ratings agency to check your credit history.

 Certain credit checks only trigger a soft check (i.e. a decision in principle) but applying for a full mortgage triggers a hard credit check.

 If you have lots of hard credit checks on your file (your credit checking history), it can negatively impact your credit rating so we don't recommend applying for the mortgage before you are sure you need it and will go through with it (a mortgage broker will be able to advise exactly when you should apply for the mortgage).

 We have partnered with a few mortgage brokers to help you find the right mortgage for you.

-Some brokers will charge a fee if they successfully find you a suitable mortgage but as part of our deal, all our brokers will give out initial advice for free.
+Some brokers will charge a fee if they successfully find you a suitable mortgage but as part of our deal, we are pleased to be able to offer you a free mortgage broking service.